namm9an/-SciPhraseMine-Unveiling-Scientific-Insights-through-Keyphrase-Extraction/README.md

 ## Contribution

-Contributions to SciPhraseMine are welcome!
+Contributions to this project are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
 Together, we can enhance the capabilities of SciPhraseMine and make it even more powerful for scientific analysis.